 This is proven inside the proof of (Pridham, prop.
 4.42).

-In particular this shows that the category of prop/def.
+Prop.
+9 shows in particular that the category of prop/def.
 1 carries the structure of a category of fibrant objects that presents the homotopy theory of -algebras.
 Notice that, of course, passing to the full subcategory of fibrant objects does not change the homotopy theory presented by the underlying category with weak equivalences in that we have an equivalence of (∞,1)-categories between the simplicial localizations

 The following proposition characterizes the structure of this category of fibrant objects.